Jumanji: The Next Level poster

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Jumanji: The Next Level against these established plot points, we can identify how Jake Kasdan utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Jumanji: The Next Level within the action genre.

 Jake Kasdan's Structural Approach